Ayfri/Basic-CommandHandler/README.md

 ## Configuration

 To start the bot you have to start with NodeJS the `main.js` file.
-IF you want the bot to be sharded, start with le `index.js` file.
+If you want the bot to be sharded, start with le `index.js` file.
 There is a config file, `informations/config.json`.
 In `owners` you have to add your ID (in a String).